Cleatham Hall: The Maw family

 George Maw (1754-1829) and Matthew Maw (1746-1816) who bought Cleatham Hall in 1801 were brothers.
 They both farmed the land for some years and then Matthew who was a bachelor sold his share to his brother George.
-George and his wife Sarah (nee Burwill) lived there for many years with their children.
+George and his wife Sarah (née Burwill) lived there for many years with their children.
 When George died in 1829 he left the property to his son Matthew Maw (1792-1880).

 Matthew who did not marry lived at Cleatham for many years and became very wealthy.
 In 1855 he decided to make substantial alterations and additions to the existing house.
 The 1871 Census describes him as "a gentleman landowner".
 His probate record notes that in 1880 he had a personal estate of £140,000 which is £16 million today.

 When he died in 1880 he left his property to his nephew Matthew Maw (1824-1901).
 Matthew was born in 1824 and was the son of William Maw of Bigby.
 In 1864 he married Alice Mary Seaton (1846-1898) daughter of Reverend Seaton of Colton.
 When he died in 1901 his eldest son Arthur Matthew Maw (1869-1944) became the owner of Cleatham Hall.

 Arthur married in 1892 Lucy Dora Hargreaves Stephenson who was the daughter of John Stephenson of Somerley Brigg.
 Their youngest son Wing Commander Roger Maw (1906-1992) was famous for the part he played in the escape from the German prisoner of war camp Stalag Luft III in 1943.
 This incident was immortalised in the book The Wooden Horse by Eric Williams and the subsequent movie of the same name.